Transport and Driving in Portugal

 Expats who plan on travelling within Portugal have a number of options available to them.
 Generally, those residing in Portuguese cities such as Lisbon, Faro and Porto will find that having a car is unnecessary unless they want to travel to other parts of the country.

 Trains in Portugal are a comfortable and efficient way to travel between cities.
-However, train travel will require some forward planning because services do not operate at such frequent intervals.
+However, train travel will require some planning because services don't operate at such frequent intervals.
 The bus network is far more comprehensive and covers areas located inland.

 Public transport in Portugal